subugoe/goefis-datatools/reconcilers/README.md

 Tools
 -----

--   `ldap` - A reconcilerfor LDAP directory servers
+-   `ldap` - A reconciler for LDAP directory servers